Refactoring, it’s fun – part 2

 Windows Media Encoder – loss of conection

-January 23rd, 2009
+May 23rd, 2009

 Bitrate Calculator

-January 22nd, 2009
+May 22nd, 2009

-In contact with customers, or prospective customers, hard drive capacity questions are most common ones.
-To that effect, I prepared two tools: one being PDF file with various bit rates, days, and hard drive spaces, and other being this little calculator that you can use on-line to help yourself see what hard drive you need.
+In contact with customers, or prospective customers, hard drive capacity questions are most common ones. new balance Chaussures To that effect, I prepared two tools: one being PDF file with various bit rates, days, and hard drive spaces, and other being this little calculator that you can use on-line to help yourself see what hard drive you need.

-One comment though: manufacturers of hard drives usualy have 1000 where should be 1024.
-That means that 1G is 1.000.000.000 bytes for the manufacturer, and in reality it is 1.073.741.824 bytes.
-So, after making a calculation with tool below, please add 7.3% to the hard drive space calculated.
+One comment though: manufacturers of hard drives usualy have 1000 where should be 1024. new balance femme blanche 996 That means that 1G is 1.000.000.000 bytes for the manufacturer, and in reality it is 1.073.741.824 bytes.
+Kopen Nike Air Max 2017 Goedkoop So, after making a calculation with tool below, please add 7.3% to the hard drive space calculated.

 Here is the table: hard-disk-bitrate

 When experimenting with various drives/bitrates/days etc. you can make yourself a table of values for comparation.
-Any time you want you can press ‘add’ button and small table will appear at the bottom of the calculator summarizing your choices.

 Windows Services to Kill

-January 21st, 2009
+May 21st, 2009

 Here’s the list: